USD $90bn+

 Share of KSA non-oil imports via Jeddah Islamic Port (est.)

 Jeddah is Saudi Arabia’s second city and its commercial gateway on the Red Sea.
 Metro GDP is estimated north of USD $90 billion on GaStat-adjacent data and the city plays a genuinely different economic role from Riyadh: where Riyadh is political capital and financial centre, Jeddah is port, trade, logistics, year-round hospitality and the operational hub of the Umrah and Haj pilgrim economy.
-Jeddah Islamic Port handles the majority of the Kingdom’s non-oil container imports and is the permanent entry point for the more than 13 million Umrah pilgrims that GaStat and the Ministry of Haj report annually.
+Jeddah Islamic Port handles the majority of the Kingdom’s non-oil container imports and is a permanent entry point for the foreign Umrah and Haj pilgrim flow that the Ministry of Haj & Umrah reports at more than 18.5 million combined in 2024 (16.9M Umrah, 1.6M Haj).
 Aramco maintains major operations at the Ras Tanura / Yanbu corridor but the Jeddah refinery and the downstream ecosystem make Jeddah a recognisable hub in Aramco’s downstream footprint.

 Practical SEO implication: Jeddah demand skews heavily toward hospitality, logistics, trade services, Haj/Umrah vendors, retail and consumer healthcare, different verticals from Riyadh’s financial-services and giga-project mix.
 Arabic-first content is still decisively dominant, but the buyer base layers in a substantially larger share of non-Saudi, non-Arabic-speaking pilgrim and expatriate demand, which has specific language implications we address deliberately.